 So how do you make a semi-private workspace a little more private?
 Try some of these ideas

-Your computer monitor shows everyone what you’re doing, whether it's a legitimate business or something personal.
-Face it away from the entrance if you want to avoid having others eye what's on there.
+Your computer monitor shows everyone what you’re doing, whether it's legitimate business or something personal.
+Face it away from the entrance if you want to avoid having others' eyes what's on there.

 Your cubicle might be designed to have the computer placed in the corner opposite the entrance, so it's possible that you'll have to get a little creative with your monitor’s placement.
-A new arrangement might make working a little uncomfortable, so you have to make the decision as to what's more important to you: ergonomics or a little privacy.
+A new arrangement might make working a little uncomfortable, so you have to decide as to what's more important to you: ergonomics or a little privacy.

 No matter where you sit in your cubicle, something is going to be behind you.
 Ideally, it's a file cabinet, not an unwanted visitor.

 If you want to avoid unwanted surprises, place a mirror somewhere on your desk or wall where it lets you easily see behind you.
 This is especially important if your back is to the entrance.
 Your cubicle should be inviting to visitors, but you don’t want them startling you and you don't want to be unaware if they're unobtrusively checking out what you're doing each time they drop in on you.

 Use a Headset for Conference Calls and Webinars

 Using a headset for conference calls and webinars serves two purposes.
 First, it prevents you from using the speakerphone feature on your desk phone.
 It maintains the privacy of your call’s content, and it prevents you from annoying your neighbors with long, distracting phone calls.

 Another good reason to use a headset is to save you from holding the phone’s handset to your head for extended periods of time on long or multiple calls.
 Think how comfortable that will be.

 Make Personal Calls From Another Area